New announcement. Learn more

 First up, what are we looking at?

-As it turns out, these sparkly critters aren’t actually worms - rather, they’re the larvae of a native gnat, Arachnocampa luminosa, a species unique to New Zealand.
-It sounds a lot less romantic, I know, but the science is fascinating.
+As it turns out, glow worms aren’t actually worms - rather, they’re the larvae of a native gnat, Arachnocampa luminosa, a species unique to New Zealand.

 In te reo Māori, glow worms are called titiwai, which translates to “projected over water,” which captures the beauty of seeing their glimmering lights reflected on Rotorua’s lakes.